 This article originally appeared in the December 2019 edition of Senior Scope.
 Article and photos by Seth Thomas.

-At 8 a.m. snow was still clinging to the treetops from a winter storm that swept through the previous night, but that didn’t stop a group of students – whose ages ranged from 12 to 84 – from gathering at Fort Phoenix for a lesson on photography.
+At 8 a.m., snow was still clinging to the treetops from a winter storm that had swept through the previous night, but that didn’t stop a group of students – whose ages ranged from 12 to 84 – from gathering at Fort Phoenix for a lesson on photography.

-Seventh graders from Elizabeth Hastings Middle School paired with patrons of the Fairhaven Council on Aging to teach tips and tricks about landing the perfect shot.
+Seventh graders from Elizabeth Hastings Middle School paired up with patrons of the Fairhaven Council on Aging to teach them tips and tricks about landing the perfect shot.
 During the frosty, early morning hours of Nov.
-13, seniors held their smartphones and iPads toward the ocean as kids huddled around, tapping the screens and making minor adjustments, as they offered suggestions and encouragement.
+13, seniors held their smartphones and iPads toward the ocean as kids huddled around them, tapping their screens and making minor adjustments as they offered advice and encouragement.

 John Sladewski’s Digital Photography class and the group from the council on aging alternated between snapping photos and rushing back to the bus to warm up after braving the strong winds and 23-degree weather.

 Fairhaven Council on Aging Director Anne Silvia noted that while some smartphone users may know how to take a picture on their phone, they may not know all the options at their fingertips.
 Learning all the bells and whistles was part of the plan that morning.

 Sladewski, who is working on a master’s degree in art education at UMass Dartmouth, organized the project as part of his curriculum.

 “I wanted my students to teach the seniors those functions and teach them some elements of photography, too, such as composition, while they’re making photographs,” said Sladeski.